MELLIFERA-Labs/lava-exporter/README.md

 ### Metrics expose example
 ```
 # HELP provider_frozen Freezed status of a provider.
-1 for frozen, 0 can be not frozen or not found in providers response.
+1 for frozen, 0 can be (not frozen) or (not found) in the provider's response.
 # TYPE provider_frozen gauge
 provider_frozen{chain="EVMOST"} 0
 provider_frozen{chain="EVMOS"} 0